 Specific biocontrol agents are not known, but this is rarely a pest in backyard gardens, so significant biocontrol likely occurs most years.

-Home orchardists: Individual larvae can be picked off, or they can be washed off with a strong stream of water.
+Home orchardists: Pick off individual larvae from infested leaves, or wash them off with a strong stream of water.

 Management-chemical control: HOME USE

 - insecticidal soap-Some formulations OMRI-listed for organic use.